sergyops/GitTest/README.md

 # GitTest
-Just a git test to test the git bash
+Just a git test to test the git bash and github